CT Segments 28-25

 It was one of those days when you just felt like walking forever.
 Which we almost did.

-We finally made camp at 10,800’ near the intersection with Coral Draw Trail.
+We finally made camp at 10,800’ near the intersection with Corral Draw Trail.

 Sweated out another warm night.